-For the year ended December 31, 2020, the Organization had no in-kind services, however during 2019 in-kind services consisting of staff and professional services valued at \$7,000 were received, which is included with personnel expense.
+For the year ended December 31, 2021, the Organization received in-kind services consisting of professional legal services valued at \$15,209, which is included with personnel expense.
 These valuations are based upon market compensation for equivalent staff positions provided during the year.
+There were no in-kind services received for the year ended December 31, 2020.